LucaKirsten/Projects/README.md

 This repository contains my final-year engineering project: a **vision-based tracking and localization system** for an **F1/10 autonomous vehicle**, using an **overhead camera** to localize the car within a **self-generated occupancy grid map**.

 The project focuses on **practical visual localization** and **map construction** from real camera data, without relying on probabilistic filtering frameworks.
+The original repo must still be cleaned before the full code and context is uploaded.

 ---